Bronstein, Gewirtz & Grossman, LLC Notifies CareDx, Inc. (CDNA) Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, NY / ACCESSWIRE / May 27, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against CareDx, Inc. ("CareDx" or the "Company") CDNA and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired CareDx securities between February 24, 2021, and May 5, 2022, (the "Class Period").
+NEW YORK, NY / ACCESSWIRE / June 1, 2022 / Attorney Advertising Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against CareDx, Inc. ("CareDx" or the "Company") CDNA and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired CareDx securities between February 24, 2021, and May 5, 2022, (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/cdna.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.